tarrasqueapp/tarrasqueapp/ARCHITECTURE.md

 The `api` app uses [argon2](https://www.npmjs.com/package/argon2) for password hashing.
 The `api` also includes support for JSON Web Tokens (JWTs) with [@nestjs/jwt](https://www.npmjs.com/package/@nestjs/jwt).

 Additionally, the `api` app uses [@nestjs/swagger](https://www.npmjs.com/package/@nestjs/swagger) for generating API documentation using the [Swagger](https://swagger.io/) specification.
 It also uses [cuid](https://www.npmjs.com/package/cuid) for generating collision-resistant ids.

-## `cli`

-The `cli` package is a command-line interface built with the following technologies:

-- [zx](https://www.npmjs.com/package/zx): A tool for writing better scripts.
-- [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.